cython/cython/docs/language_basics.rst

 Error return values
 -------------------

-If you don't do anything special, a function declared with :keyword`cdef` that does not return a Python object has no way of reporting Python exceptions to its caller.
+If you don't do anything special, a function declared with :keyword:`cdef` that does not return a Python object has no way of reporting Python exceptions to its caller.
 If an exception is detected in such a function, a warning message is printed and the exception is ignored.